code-tech-knowledge/Hotel-Management-System/README.md

 ---

 ## 📚 Usage
-- On launch, the application displays a welcome screen with animated text and a "Next" button.
-- Clicking "Next" proceeds to the login screen (ensure the `Login` class is implemented).
-- After login, access room and guest management features.
+- Launch the app and login with valid admin credentials
+- View and manage room bookings
+- Add or update guest check-ins and check-outs
+- Manage food orders
-- Extend the system by adding modules for booking, billing, and more.
+- Extend with billing, calendar booking, reports, etc.

 ---

 ## 🤝 Contributing
-Contributions are welcome!
-To contribute:
+We welcome contributions!
+**Steps:**
-1. Fork the repository
+1. Fork the repo
-2. Create a new branch (`git checkout -b feature/YourFeature`)
+2. Create a branch: `git checkout -b feature/MyFeature`
-3. Commit your changes (`git commit -am 'Add new feature'`)
+3. Commit: `git commit -m "Add feature"`
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push: `git push origin feature/MyFeature`
-5. Open a Pull Request
+5. Open a pull request

 ---

 ## ❓ FAQ

+**Q: How do I change the database connection?**
+A: Locate the database connection class and update the JDBC URL, username, and password.

+**Q: What if the images/icons are not loading?**
+A: Ensure the path to the `src/icons/` folder is correct and images are not renamed.

-**Q: Can I use this project for commercial purposes?**
+**Q: Can I use this project for college or learning?**
-A: This project is for educational purposes.
-Please contact the owner for commercial licensing.
+A: Yes!
+This is ideal for academic and personal learning use.

-**Q: How do I add new features?**
-A: Follow the modular structure in `src/hotel/management/system/` and refer to existing classes for guidance.

-**Q: Where are the images/icons?**
-A: All images are in the `src/icons/` directory.

 ---

 ## 📬 Contact
-For questions, suggestions, or support, please open an issue on [GitHub](https://github.com/code-tech-knowledge/Hotel-Management-System/issues) or contact the project owner via the repository.
+Raise an issue on the [GitHub issues page](https://github.com/code-tech-knowledge/Hotel-Management-System/issues)
+or connect with the project author via GitHub.

 ---

 ## 📝 License
-This project is for educational purposes.
-For licensing details, please check with the project owner.
+This project is intended for educational purposes only.
+For commercial use, please contact the author for permission.

 ---

 ## 🙏 Acknowledgments
-- Developed as a Java Swing project for hotel management.
+- Java Swing for GUI development
-- Images used are located in the `src/icons/` directory.
-- Inspired by open-source hotel management solutions.
+- MySQL for robust data storage
+- Open-source inspiration and community support